R3Dx-creative/clip-ranking/README.md

 2. items with 5 or more weights will be moved to "B" folder.
 3. The other items will be moved to "C" folder.

-These rules are applied in order from the top.

 ## Notice

 Users can extend to use their particular communication service by implementing `Notice` protocol.

-So far, this project will support Discord.
+So far, this project plan to support Discord.

 ## Aggregate